dhappy/TRWBL/v12/TRWBL/software/Jörmungandr.md

 Each item in the system has a NFC tag with a unique identifier on it for tracking.

 Jörmungandr is the system that is “aware” of all the parcels as well as NFC tags used to mark locations.
-It coordinates with [Par](Par.md) to move packages around in response to customer demands and likely consumption patterns.
+It coordinates with [[Par]] to move packages around in response to customer demands and likely consumption patterns.

-Holding stations may be [electronic lockers](Rhinegold.md) or [human-managed spaces](Ladon.md).
+Holding stations may be [[Constant Couriering|mobile]] or [[Ladon|ad-hoc stationary]] spaces.